RxLaboratory/DuTF/README.md

 3. run `make`, this will compile the code;
 4. run `./Dutranslator` to launch the project;
 5. use `make clean` to remove all build-related files.

+## Translation

+### Contribute to the translations

+1. Open `ts` files in the languages folder with Qt Linguist and edit the translations.
+2. run `lrelease Dutranslator.pro`, or in Qt Creator, with the project opened, run Tools > Extern > lrelease

+### Update translations

+Needed when the interface is modified or when there is new text in the source code.

+1. run `lupdate -verbose Dutranslator.pro`